Wheelchair Seat Cushions

 wheelchair seat cushions

 Wheelchair seat cushions should provide a high-level of comfort, prevent bruising or sores that result from pressure points, keep you cool, and wick away moisture.
 The cushion or pad should reduce friction and absorb shock or vibration.
-There are a variety of wheelchair seat cushions from which to choose and each type offers distinct advantages and disadvantages.
+There are a variety of seat cushions from which to choose and each type offers distinct advantages and disadvantages.

 If possible, first try out different types of cushions to see which feel the best to you.
 Consider maintenance requirements, durability, and how long the cushion is expected to last before you need to replace it.
-The following is a list of the most popular types of wheelchair seat cushions.
+The following is a list of the most popular types of seat cushions.

 Foam Cushions